Skip to contents

 • Zero component: exponentiating a coefficient gives the multiplicative change in the odds of being a structural zero (vs. entering the count process) for a one-unit increase in the predictor.

-When to use: Zero-inflated negative binomial is the most flexible of the four models — it handles both excess zeros and overdispersion in the non-zero counts.
-Prefer this over zeroinflPoissonGLM() when the non-zero counts themselves remain overdispersed after zero-inflation is accounted for.
+When to use: Zero-inflated negative binomial handles both excess zeros and overdispersion in the non-zero counts.
+Prefer this over zeroinflPoissonGLM() when the non-zero counts remain overdispersed.
+For count data with complex variance structures and excess zeros, consider zeroinflTweedieGLM().

 Examples